 By Default Rank filed will rank using Table Across.
 So, Please change the table calculation from Table Across to Count of Order Quantity and Sort order by descending

 We forgot to add the Grand Total to complete the waterfall chart.
-In order to add Grand Total, Go to the Analysis Menu.
+To add Grand Total, Go to the Analysis Menu.
 Next, Please select the Totals option then select the Show Row Grand Totals option as shown below

 The following screenshot will show you the final preview of our Tableau Waterfall chart